predict-idlab/tsflex/README.md

 *tsflex* has multiple selling points, for example

-`todo: create links to example benchmarking notebooks`
+`todo`: create links to example benchmarking notebooks

 * it is efficient
   * execution time -> multiprocessing / vectorized